konashevich/olexi-extension/EXTENSION_MCP_HOST_PLAN.md

 - UX parity with VS Code MCP hosts: user asks in natural language; the host agent plans, invokes MCP tools, and returns grounded answers with citations.
 - Isolation: MCP server provides tools only (no AI).
 Host agent (extension backend) uses its own AI key(s) for planning/summarization.
 - Reliability: handle ambiguity, timeouts, quotas, and upstream health gracefully.
 Stream progress to the UI.
-- Security: API keys, extension-origin checks, daily per-key limits, and IP anti-sharing remain enforced on REST bridge.
+- Security: Prefer server-held credentials (no client API keys).
+Use origin checks and rate limits at the host if needed.

 ## 2) Architecture overview
 - Frontend (content script on AustLII)